Diketene/wigcpp/README.md

 Also, when you using wigcpp in any M:N threading model, making sure that using `wigcpp_tls_reset` to reset the state of Thread Local Storage at the begining of the task process in every threads.

 ## Optimization
-Wigcpp provides IPO/LTO optimization through the option `WIGCPP_ENABLE_IPO`.
+wigcpp provides IPO/LTO optimization through the option `WIGCPP_ENABLE_IPO`.

+## Cross-platform Build

+Wigcpp supports all major platforms (Linux, macOS and Windows).
+Users can use `BUILD_SHARED_LIBS` option to specify whether to build shared or static libraries.
+Currently, both build types are supported on Linux and macOS, whereas Windows is static-only.

 ## License